EpiData-dk/analysis/help/commands.md

 new valuelabel _VL2 integer (0 + 1, "This " + "is " + "value " + 1) (1 + 1, "This " + "is " + "value " + 2) (2 + 1, "This " + "is" + "value " + 2);
 ```

-See <a href="#editvaluelabel">edit valuelabels</a> for more advanced use of variables and loops to create additional valuelabels
+See [edit valuelabels](#editvaluelabel)"> for more advanced use of variables and loops to create additional valuelabels

-See <a href="#referencedvars">variables</a> on using referenced variables for this command
+See [variables](#referencedvars) on using referenced variables for this command

 # Listing content